 While T1 libraries receive no new tangible materials from GPO, T2 libraries select materials for distribution from GPO, much in the manner of a current Selective library.
 Similarly to T1 libraries, T2 libraries may freely deaccession any materials from their tangible collections at will via a national needs and offers process.
 The T2 role enables libraries to build and maintain working collections of tangible FDLP materials based on local user needs and library priorities.
-Tangible collections in T2 libraries are built and maintained exclusively to serve the needs of the library's local community, and have no formal role in the long-term preservation of FDLP materials, although deaccessioned materials may be integrated into collections that do have longer-term responsibilities.
-These are front-line access materials, held in collections developed to serve the needs of a particular constituency; they may also serve broader access needs, through interlibrary lending, but are principally held for the benefit of a specific community.
+Tangible collections in T2 libraries are built and maintained exclusively to serve the needs of the library's local community, and have no formal role in the long-term preservation of FDLP materials, although deaccessioned materials may be integrated into collections developed to serve the needs of a particular constituency; they may also serve broader access needs, through interlibrary lending, but are principally held for the benefit of a specific community.